What is a call-off contract?

 We often get asked by suppliers who are new to the public sector market, what this and that procurement term actually means.
 One of the most common stumbling blocks is the call-off contract.
 Here’s a bit on that…

-In a previous post where we wrote about some of the basics of public sector procurement, we covered ‘What is OJEU‘, this time we tackle the call-off contract.
+In a previous post where we wrote about some of the basics of public sector procurement, we covered ‘What is OJEU‘, and more recently Find a Tender (which replaced OJEU for UK Government).
+This time we tackle the call-off contract.
 Government procurement terminology can be quite difficult to wrap your head around and the call-off contracts are no different.
 To put it as simply as possible, a call-off contract is: a contract between a supplier and buyer for the provision of services, goods or works.
 Another name for it that you might hear, but not as often, is ‘specific contract’.

 Call-offs are that final hurdle suppliers need to overcome to begin working with a public sector buyer.
 Only once the call-off is completed and signed can the supplier start the work.
 In theory, all call-offs have to be published on Contract Finder.
 In practice that’s not always the case.

 In the olden days, all public sector procurement was done through tenders, so you would just apply for a tender and hope for the best.
 These days we see more and more public sector organisations buy through what’s called Framework Agreements.
 Stay with us… we’re throwing another term in the mix but its relevant, we promise.